-Isle Royale offers many steep uphill and rocky challenges.
+The Superior Hiking Trail offers many steep uphill challenges and the trail itself is not level.
 This type of hiking is particularly hard on those with knee, back and ankle problems and it is not recommended to go on this trip if you have a history of these musculoskeletal issues.